Heinrich Brüning: Exile and later years

 In 1934, Brüning was warned by friends of the imminent Night of the Long Knives.
 On 3 June, 27 days before the purge, he fled Germany via the Netherlands.
 After staying in Switzerland and the United Kingdom, he went to the United States in 1935.
 In 1937 he became a visiting professor at Harvard University, and he was the Lucius N. Littauer Professor of Government at Harvard from 1939 to 1952.
 He became a member of the American Academy of Arts and Sciences in 1938.
 He warned the American public about Hitler's plans for war, and later about Soviet aggression and plans for expansion, but in both cases his advice went largely unheeded.

 In 1951, he returned to Germany, settling in Cologne in West Germany, where he taught as a professor of political science at the University of Cologne until he retired in 1953.
-Partly because of his dissatisfaction with chancellor Konrad Adenauer's policies, he returned to the U.S. in 1955.
+Partly because of his dissatisfaction with Chancellor Konrad Adenauer's policies, he returned to the U.S. in 1955.
 There he revised the manuscript of his Memoirs 1918–1934, which was edited by his longtime assistant, Claire Nix.
 Due to the memoirs' highly controversial content, they were not published until after his death in 1970.
 Parts of the memoirs are considered unreliable, not based on historical records, and a self-justification for his politics during the Weimar Republic.

 Brüning died 30 March 1970 in Norwich, Vermont, and was buried in his home town of Münster.

+Historic evaluation

+Debate continues as to whether Brüning's policy of deflation was without alternative.
+Some argue that the Allies would not in any circumstances have allowed a devaluation of the Reichsmark, while others point to the Hoover Moratorium as a sign that the Allies understood that the situation had changed fundamentally and further German reparation payments were impossible.
+Brüning expected that the policy of deflation would temporarily worsen the economic situation before it began to improve, quickly increasing the German economy's competitiveness and then restoring its creditworthiness.
+His long-term view was that deflation would, in any case, be the best way to help the economy.
+His primary goal was to end Germany's reparations payments by convincing the Allies that they could no longer be paid.
+Anton Erkelenz, chairman of the German Democratic Party and a contemporary critic of Brüning, famously said that the policy of deflation was:A rightful attempt to release Germany from the grip of reparation payments, but in reality it meant nothing else than committing suicide because of fearing death.
+The deflation policy causes much more damage than the reparation payments of 20 years ...
+Fighting against Hitler is fighting against deflation and the enormous destruction of production factors.In 1933, the American economist Irving Fisher developed the theory of debt deflation.
+He explained that deflation causes a decline in profits and asset prices, and a still greater decline in the net worth of businesses.
+Even healthy companies, therefore, may appear over-indebted and facing bankruptcy.